Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 You can find out all about the common causes, symptoms and treatment options in the Hyperextended Knee section.

-Pain behind the knee or in the back of the thigh may be caused by tendonitis or a tear in one of the hamstring muscles.
+Pain in the back of the thigh and knee may be caused by tendonitis or a tear in one of the hamstring muscles.

 Hamstring tendonitis is an overuse injury where there is irritation and inflammation of the hamstring tendons at the back of the knee.
-It often affects athletes and runners.
+It often affects athletes and runners and is typically an overuse injury.

 Hamstring tears develop when one of the muscles is overstretched, beyond their elastic limit, causing some or all of the muscle fibers to tear.
 This typically happens during sporting activities with sudden, fast movements e.g. sprinting, lunging and jumping.